Miguevrgo/ChessDev/src/getting-started/move-generation.md

     moves
 }

 ```
 ### Castling
 We have already said that any board representation needed a way to store the current castling state, this means knowing which color can castle and if it is able for both, none or one side.
 The CastlingRights struct has already been presented, yet, it may not be very clear how we are interacting with it, for the most part, the make_move method will be handling updating the state of the Castling rights so for now we just have to use them:

+## Obstruction Difference
+Whilst the de facto standard for movegen is magic bitboards, I will first present Obstruction difference as the performance gap is not too wide and this approach is easier to understand and implement.
+The technique is better understood if we show each step in a board, then we will also present an enhancement over the standard proposal